Script-Strategy Aligned Generation: Aligning LLMs with Expert-Crafted Dialogue Scripts and Therapeutic Strategies for Psychotherapy: Study 2: A Collaborative and Scalable Approach to Develop LLM-Powered Psychotherapy Chatbots Aligned with Partial Expert-Crafted Dialogues

 \subsubsection{Measures}

-The measures in Study Two were designed to align with those used in Study One for consistency, including assessments of linguistic quality, engagement level, perceived empathy and MI level, therapeutic alliance, and usability for each chatbot.
-These chatbot-related measures were collected daily after participants interacted with the chatbots over five days.
-Participants' intrinsic motivation to change was measured every two days (i.e., pre-intervention, day 2, day 4, and post-intervention) using a questionnaire adapted from~\cite{motivation_measure}.
-Additionally, we tracked daily steps and calorie consumption to gauge the effectiveness of the behavioral intervention aimed at promoting physical activity, with activity data collected continuously throughout the field study.
+To ensure consistency with Study 1, we used the same evaluation metrics, including linguistic quality, engagement, perceived empathy and MI level, therapeutic alliance, and usability.
+These were assessed daily after each chatbot interaction.
+Intrinsic motivation to change was measured every two days (pre-, Day 2, Day 4, and post-intervention) using a validated scale adapted from~\cite{motivation_measure}.
+Physical activity (i.e., daily steps and distance) was continuously tracked throughout the study to evaluate the effectiveness of physical activity promotion.